 Shortly after getting back onto the singletrack at Coho Trail you’ll start towards your first big climb of the day, up and over Debeck’s Hill, which presents about 1000 feet / 300 metres in about one mile / 1.5 kilometres.
 As you ascend Debeck’s you’ll be confronted with some of the steepest terrain of the entire race, but you’ll be rewarded with views up valley and out over the mountainous peaks of The Tantalus Range.
 As you crest the top you’ll test your fancy footwork through some rocky terrain before it peters out into a 4×4 service road.
 On the way down you’ll pass by a historic Steam Donkey forestry relic.
 Feel free to stop and snap a pic.

-You will access another aid station here.
+At the bottom of A.M. cut left onto Ring Creek and follow it for a few hundred meters until you can cross over the Garibaldi FSR to access your next aid station.
+From here to the finish you’ll be following the same course as every other race distance.
 Once across the gravel road you’ll drop back onto singletrack.
-This will wind you down to a river crossing across a bridge known as ‘Darwin’s, watch your step.
-A short but steep climb awaits you on the other side and you’ll be taking your first right onto STP.
+This will wind you down to a river crossing across a bridge known as “Darwin’s”.
+A short but steep climb awaits you on the other side and you’ll be taking your first right onto STP, which is the first moto-friendly trail you’ll be running on the day.
+Keep your ears peeled as a just in case.

 Departing the aid station, you turn onto Fartherside and then S&M Connector.
 Enjoy this open slightly graded descent but don’t worry, you’re not done with your climbing just yet!